4. Pre-Journey Checks

 Door Strikes to Self or Public - Unsecured doors can cause injury to you or others.
 Always ensure cargo doors are locked and stowed before operating the Minimal Pedal 4.

-- Make sure doors are properly locked and secured before moving off.
+- Make sure doors are properly secured before moving off.

 - If you are unsure with handling loads and securing loads please contact Minimal for further guidance.